3-Day Water Fast: Benefits, Risks, and Safety Guide

 What can I drink during a water fast?

-During a true water fast, only plain water is permitted.
-Some people add a small amount of high-quality salt for electrolyte balance, but this should be done cautiously.
-Black coffee, tea, and other zero-calorie beverages technically break a water fast, though some modified protocols allow them.
+During a true water fast, only plain water.
+Some people add a small amount of high-quality salt for electrolyte balance — but check with your doctor first.
+Black coffee and tea technically break a "pure" water fast, though some modified protocols allow them.

 Will I lose muscle during a 3-day fast?